-Always check with a doctor or health professional before taking any alternative remedies, to make sure they are safe to use and that they will not interact with another medication.
+Always check with a doctor or health professional before taking any alternative remedies to make sure they are safe to use and will not interact with another medication.

-Some simple steps can help to prevent a sore throat.
+Some simple steps can help prevent infections that cause a sore throat.

-- avoid close contact with people who are sick and stay away from people if you are sick
+- Avoid close contact with people who have an infection and stay away from others if you have an infection.

-A sore throat can be uncomfortable, but most are not serious, and they usually go away quickly.
+A sore throat can be uncomfortable, but most are not serious and usually go away without treatment.
 Home remedies and over-the-counter medication can soothe the symptoms.

 However, a person should speak with a doctor if symptoms are severe or persistent or they have difficulty breathing.
 If it is due to a bacterial infection, such as strep throat, the doctor will prescribe antibiotics.